Lutro/RentalManagementApp/README.md

 # Installation Instructions

-1) Clone the repository to your htdocs directory within XAMPP on your computer (https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+1) Clone the repository to your `htdocs` directory within `XAMPP` on your computer (https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-2) In the scripts folder, find the file program_constants.php and edit lines 3 and 5 to update the database username and password to your own (for phpMyAdmin)
+2) In the scripts folder, find the file `program_constants.php` and edit lines 3 and 5 to update the database username and password to your own (for phpMyAdmin)

-3) In the sql folder, find the file propertymanagement.sql (will be used next)
+3) In the sql folder, find the file `propertymanagement.sql` (will be used next)

-4) In phpMyAdmin, create a new database called propertymanagement
+4) In phpMyAdmin, create a new database called `propertymanagement`

-5) Navigate to the Import tab and import the propertymanagement.sql file to create all of the database tables and accompanying data.
-If error occurs with #1558 – Column count of mysql.proc is wrong....Please use mysql_upgrade to fix this error:
+5) Navigate to the Import tab and import the `propertymanagement.sql` file to create all of the database tables and accompanying data.
+If error occurs with `#1558 – Column count of mysql.proc is wrong`....Please use `mysql_upgrade` to fix this error:
-Go to xampp directory: cd /opt/lampp/bin
+Go to XAMPP directory: `cd /opt/lampp/bin`
-mysql_upgrade –u root –p
+Run `mysql_upgrade –u root –p`
-Restart xampp and you are good to go!
+Restart XAMPP and you are good to go!

-9) In your internet browser, go to localhost/RentalManagementApp to see the application!
+9) In your internet browser, go to `localhost/RentalManagementApp` to see the application!

 # List of SQL Queries Used in Demo

 **Projection query – view contractors**
 nav: Contractors > View Contractors
-stored procedure: getContractors()
+stored procedure: `getContractors()`

 **Selection query – view suite**
 nav: Suites > View [suite]
-stored procedure: getSuiteBySuiteNum()
+stored procedure: `getSuiteBySuiteNum()`

 **Join query – view tenants**
 nav: Tenants > View Tenants
-stored procedure: getTenants()
+stored procedure: `getTenants()`

 **Division query – suites all contractors have worked on**
 nav: Reports > Contractor Stats > Suites All Worked On
-stored procedure: getSuitesAllWorkedOn()
+stored procedure: `getSuitesAllWorkedOn()`

 **Aggregation query – contractor work stats, last inspection of suites**
 nav: Reports > Contractor Stats > Work Stats; Reports > Inspection Stats > Last Inspection of Suites
-stored procedure: getContractorWorkStats(); getSuitesRequiringInspection()
+stored procedure: `getContractorWorkStats()`; `getSuitesRequiringInspection()`

 **Nested aggregation with group-by – average quote per quite**
 nav: Reports > Repair Stats > Average Quote Per Suite
-stored procedure: getSuiteAvgSpent()
+stored procedure: `getSuiteAvgSpent()`

 **Deletion operation – delete tenant**
 nav:  Tenants > View Tenants > Delete [tenant]
-stored procedure: removeTenant()
+stored procedure: `removeTenant()`

 **Update operation – edit tenant**
 nav:  Tenants > View Tenants > Edit [tenant]
-stored procedure: updateTenantInfo()
+stored procedure: `updateTenantInfo()`

 **Extra features**
 - Used bootstrap to implement the interface